Australia’s trusted immunisation experts

 You or your child need to see a doctor if:

 Like other vaccines, COVID-19 vaccines can also cause side effects.
 Usually these are mild and go away without treatment in 1–2 days.
-Currently two COVID-19 vaccines are being used in Australia: the Pfizer vaccine and the AsraZeneca vaccine.
-The most common side effects for both vaccines include:
+The COVID-19 vaccines currently being used in Australia are Comirnaty (Pfizer), Spikevax (Moderna) and Nuvaxovid (Novavax).
+The most common side effects for these vaccines include:

 Sometimes these flu-like side effects can mean that people struggle to carry out their usual activities for a day or so.
 It is important to adequately rest as needed after a COVID-19 vaccine.
 For more detailed information about the side effects of each vaccine, refer to: